StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/supports-and-hinges/nonlinearfunction.md

 | Id | String | 39f238a5-01d0-45cf-a2eb-958170fd4f39 | no | Unique attribute designation |

-Notes:
+## Notes

-Nonlinear function can be displayed in a graph, look at the example below to see the difference between Rigid, Free and Flexible ends.
+>Nonlinear function can be displayed in a graph, look at the example below to see the difference between Rigid, Free and Flexible ends.

 ![image](../.gitbook/assets/28_nonlinearFun-note1.png)

-It is not possible to draw vertical lines.
+>It is not possible to draw vertical lines.
 Use rigid positive or negative ends to create rigid behavior or create a line that is almost vertical.